CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 + The implemented encryption algorithm should meet the requirements of the institution.
 + The key management must harmonize with the functionality of the teleworking computer.
 In particular, fundamental differences of the algorithms are to be considered: Symmetric methods use a secret key for encryption and decryption, asymmetric methods use a public key for encryption and a private (secret) for decryption.
 + The teleworking computer must securely manage the safety-critical parameters such as keys.
-For example, keys (even those that are no longer used) must never be stored unprotected, that is, readable on the teleworking computer.
+Thus, keys (even those that are no longer used) must never be stored unprotected, that is, readable on the teleworking computer.